The 9 Best Clocking-In Systems for Your Business

 TimeTac

-Pricing From £19/month per user
+Pricing From £16.50/month

 Quick overview

 TimeTac (not to be confused with TimeTrex, a popular open source time and attendance solution) is an Austrian company that aims to provide user-friendly clocking-in systems.
 Does it succeed?
-We think so – that is, if you want to monitor projects, and manage your resources, holidays and supply payroll data.
+We think so – that is, if you want to monitor projects and manage your resources, holidays and supply payroll data.

 Strengths